 Linen + Room Spray

-Add 30 drops Orange Essential Oil and 10 drops Lavender Essential Oil to 4 oz distilled water in a heavy duty spray bottle.
+Add 30 drops Orange Essential Oil and 10 drops Lavender Essential Oil plus a couple drops of peppermint to 4 oz distilled water in a heavy duty spray bottle.
 Shake gently and spray for fresh air!

 • Place a drop of your favorite essential oil on a dampened washcloth or handkerchief.
 Toss it into the dryer with your clothes or sheets.